memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 -- Including generated dts.cmake file: /path/to/build/zephyr/dts.cmake
 ```

-Checking the output file `build/zephyr/zephyr.dts` we also see that our `node_with_props` can be found in the devicetree that Zephyr is using as input for its generator script, that in turn produces `devicetree_generated.h`:
+Checking the output file `build/zephyr/zephyr.dts` we also see that our `node_with_props` can be found in the Devicetree that Zephyr is using as input for its generator script, that in turn produces `devicetree_generated.h`:

 `build/zephyr/zephyr.dts`
 ```dts